liyongqi2002/Awesome-Personalized-Alignment/README.md

 2. **Intrinsic Personalization**: This focuses on enabling AI to exhibit personalized internal characteristics and personality traits, akin to role-playing.
 This approach is utilized in social simulations or the development of social robots.

-Our current focus is primarily on the first direction, specifically Personalized Assistants.
+Our current focus is primarily on the first direction, i.e., Personalized Assistant.
 For the latter, Intrinsic Personalization, we suggest exploring papers related to the role-playing studies of LLMs.